 Four lodge members attended the 1954 National Order of the Arrow Conference in Wyoming.
 Lodge members served on the staff at both camps and at the annual council camporee.
 Bird feeders were installed and other conservation projects were completed at camp.
 The summer pilgrimage was held as well as an annual banquet and dance.

 The first lodge rules were written in 1956.
-A pilgrimage, fall fellowship and banquet were held.
+A pilgrimage, fall fellowship, and banquet were held.
 Girl Scout camping training continued this year and the lodge assisted in a Civil Defense demonstration.
-The dance team performed 9 times that year at summer camp, NOAC, the area conference and at the YWCA camp.
+The dance team performed 9 times that year at summer camp, NOAC, the area conference, and the YWCA camp.

 During the 1960s, the lodge strengthened its standing as a leader by conducting two major service projects.
 In the Alibamu Voyageur Treks, the lodge donated canoes and equipment to a council-wide canoe program.
 In the treks, lodge members led Scout groups down the Alabama River.
 In the other service project, the lodge planned, built, marked, ran, and maintained the Horseshoe Bend Trail.
 The Horseshoe Bend Trail is listed in the “Campways of the Boy Scouts Atlas.”
 Built on the site of one of several well-known local battlefields, the trail incorporated both history and hiking into one event that still draws many Scout groups from around the region.
 The lodge no longer runs this trail.
 The trail was formally dedicated on August 26-27, 1960 as part of the fall fellowship with 34 Arrowmen present.
 The Towassi Chapter dance team performed two or three shows at the South Alabama Fair that fall.
 Six attended another Schiff JLTC course.
 The lodge purchased and installed new lights and a sound system at the council ring.
 Lodge members performed a different program at each campfire for all five weeks of camp that year.
 November 12-13 members of Achunanchi Lodge 135 attended a Lodge Officer Training Course at Camp Tukabatchee.